ENAIRE places a new radar into service on the island of Mallorca

 This facility contributes to ENAIRE’s international standing as an air traffic controller in the field of surveillance, in line with the European requirements to gradually introduce new technologies that improve the management of air traffic in Europe.

-ADS-B ATM News Europe
+ATM News ADS-B Europe